tthacks/yolow-app/README.md

-# MetaWear Tutorial
+# Yolow App
-Sample apps demonstrating how to use the MetaWear Android API
+Researching the effectiveness of wearable haptics in teaching and correcting yoga posture to people with low vision.
+Using Metawear Android API